PythonOT/POT/docs/source/quickstart.rst

 are also available as notebooks on the POT Github.

 .. note::

-    For a  good introduction to numerical optimal transport we refer the reader to the book [15]_. more detailed introduction to OT and how it can be used in ML applications we refer the reader to the following `OTML tutorial
+    For a  good introduction to numerical optimal transport we refer the reader to `the book <https://arxiv.org/pdf/1803.00567.pdf>`_ by Peyré and Cuturi [15]_.
+For more detailed introduction to OT and how it can be used in ML applications we refer the reader to the following `OTML tutorial
     <https://remi.flamary.com/cours/tuto_otml.html>`_.